Theoretical interpretation of Pass 8 Fermi-LAT $e^+ + e^-$ data: Transport of charged particles in the Galaxy

 One of the components of our models is electrons produced by a smooth distribution of SNRs.
 Specifically, this component is from the SNRs located at $R> R_{\rm cut}$ (where $ R_{\rm cut}$ can be allowed to go to zero).
 The spatial distribution of these sources is taken from existing distribution models, built from the catalogs of Galactic sources.
 Samples are usually corrected for observational selection effects, depending on the nature of the source data, for example radio or gamma rays.
 Most of SNR-based models separate the vertical and the radial dependencies as:

-where $z_0=h=0.1$~kpc, $r$ is the distance from the Galactic center along the Galactic plane and $z$ indicates the location in the vertical (away from the plane) direction.
+where $z_0=0.1$~kpc, $r$ is the distance from the Galactic center along the Galactic plane and $z$ indicates the location in the vertical (away from the plane) direction.
 In what follows, we fix the normalization coefficient $\rho_0 $ to 0.007 kpc$^{-3}$ such that the spatial distribution is normalized to unity within the diffusive halo.
-Our benchmark radial distribution model is the one derived in the recent study of \cite{2015MNRAS.454.1517G}, based on the `bright' sample of $69$ SNRs above the nominal surface brightness limit of $\Sigma_{1 \text{GHz}} = 10^{-20}$ W m $^{-2}$ Hz$^{-1}$ sr$^{-1}$, for which the Green's catalog of Galactic SNR is thought to be nearly complete.
+Our benchmark radial distribution model is G15, based on the `bright' sample of $69$ SNRs above the nominal surface brightness limit of $\Sigma_{1 \text{GHz}} = 10^{-20}$ W m $^{-2}$ Hz$^{-1}$ sr$^{-1}$, for which the Green's catalog of Galactic SNR is thought to be nearly complete.
 The G15 distribution can be parameterized as:

 where $a_1=1.09$ and $a_2=3.87$, the Galactocentric distance of the Earth is fixed to $r_{\odot} = 8.33$ kpc \citep{Gillessen:2008qv}.
-For comparison, we also consider the widely used radial distribution model derived from the ATNF Galactic pulsar sample of \cite{2004IAUS..218..105L}.
-The L04 distribution is given by:
+For comparison, we also consider the widely used radial distribution model L04 derived from the ATNF Galactic pulsar sample and given by:

 where $a=2.35$ and $r_0= 1.528$~kpc.